 Our Board provides strategic oversight on cybersecurity matters, including risks associated with cybersecurity threats.
-The Board receives periodic updates from our Chief Operating Officer and, as appropriate, the Chief Compliance Officer and the Director of Information Technology, regarding the overall state of our cybersecurity program, information on the current threat landscape, and risks from cybersecurity threats and cybersecurity incidents.
+The Board receives periodic updates from our Chief Operating Officer and, as appropriate, the Chief Compliance Officer, the Director of Information Technology and third-party cybersecurity experts, regarding the overall state of our cybersecurity program, information on the current threat landscape, and risks from cybersecurity threats and cybersecurity incidents.